zakodium-oss/react-plot-docs/docs/400_hooks/300_functional.md

 ## useAxisZoom

-This hook allows to zoom in a plot along the specified axis (default to horitzontal) while drawing a rectangle.
+This hook allows to zoom in a plot along the specified axis (default to horizontal) while drawing a rectangle.
 There are 3 steps in order to implement the zoom:

 - wrap your plot component in `<PlotController>`
 - add the hook: `const zoom = useAxisZoom({direction:'horizontal'});`